aburasa/CITA280-SP2019/projects/test-1/README.md

-This is my conflice line test folder
+This is my conflice line in the master branch test folder